Best time to go to Equatorial Guinea

 “I’d been expecting difficult policemen, a lot of wasted time at roadblocks and a slightly ‘sinister’ atmosphere, but found the country to be open and welcoming, especially in the more rural areas.
 I didn't find that the politics affected how I travelled Equatorial Guinea.”

-“The stand out element that sets Equatorial Guinea apart is the fact that, with the exception of Western Sahara, it was Spain’s only colony in Africa, surrounded by a sea of French colonies.
+“With the exception of Western Sahara, Equatorial Guinea was Spain’s only colony in Africa, surrounded by a sea of French colonies.
 To this date Spanish is spoken here, although by virtue of its neighbours French is a second language.”

-Equatorial Guinea is one of Central Africa’s smallest and least visited countries.
+Equatorial Guinea is one of central Africa’s smallest and least visited countries, comprising five islands, the biggest being Bioko, and a mainland territory called Rio Muni.
 Read our Equatorial Guinea travel guide to find out how to traverse the wild islands, endangered national parks and oil rush cities – and all with an understanding of the politics and people that shape the country.